Soil & Water Conservation District

 Charter / creation document (Community development districts may reference Chapter 190, Florida Statutes – Community Development Districts, as the uniform charter, but must include information relating to any grant of special powers)Statute or statutes under which the special district operates, if different from the statute or statutes under which the special district was established.
 Suggest including Chapter 189, Florida Statutes – Uniform Special District Accountability Act

-The Choctawhatchee River Soil and Water Conservation District serves all in the area of the conservation and stewardship of our natural resources.
+The Choctawhatchee River Soil and Water Conservation District serves all of Walton County, Florida in the area of the conservation and stewardship of our natural resources.

 Assist land owners in their efforts to secure financial assistance through Farm Bill Programs to implement conservation practices